The Phenomenology of Spirit: Introduction

 Whereas the Preface was written after Hegel completed the Phenomenology, the Introduction was written beforehand.

-In the Introduction, Hegel addresses the seeming paradox that we cannot evaluate our faculty of knowledge in terms of its ability to know the Absolute without first having a criterion for what the Absolute is, one that is superior to our knowledge of the Absolute.
-Yet, we could only have such a criterion if we already had the improved knowledge that we seek.
+In the Introduction, Hegel addresses the seeming paradox that people cannot evaluate their faculty of knowledge in terms of its ability to know the absolute without first having a criterion for what the absolute is, one that is superior to people's knowledge of the Absolute.
+Yet, people could only have such a criterion if they already had the improved knowledge that they seek.

 To resolve this paradox, Hegel adopts a method whereby the knowing that is characteristic of a particular stage of consciousness is evaluated using the criterion presupposed by consciousness itself.
 At each stage, consciousness knows something, and at the same time distinguishes the object of that knowledge as different from what it knows.
 Hegel and his readers will simply "look on" while consciousness compares its actual knowledge of the object—what the object is "for consciousness"—with its criterion for what the object must be "in itself".
 One would expect that, when consciousness finds that its knowledge does not agree with its object, consciousness would adjust its knowledge to conform to its object.
 However, in a characteristic reversal, Hegel explains that under his method, the opposite occurs.

-As just noted, consciousness' criterion for what the object should be is not supplied externally but rather by consciousness itself.
+As just noted, consciousness's criterion for what the object should be is not supplied externally but rather by consciousness itself.
 Therefore, like its knowledge, the "object" that consciousness distinguishes from its knowledge is really just the object "for consciousness"—it is the object as envisioned by that stage of consciousness.
 Thus, in attempting to resolve the discord between knowledge and object, consciousness inevitably alters the object as well.
-In fact, the new "object" for consciousness is developed from consciousness' inadequate knowledge of the previous "object".
+In fact, the new "object" for consciousness is developed from consciousness's inadequate knowledge of the previous "object".
 Thus, what consciousness really does is to modify its "object" to conform to its knowledge.
 Then the cycle begins anew as consciousness attempts to examine what it knows about this new "object".

-The reason for this reversal is that, for Hegel, the separation between consciousness and its object is no more real than consciousness' inadequate knowledge of that object.
+The reason for this reversal is that, for Hegel, the separation between consciousness and its object is no more real than consciousness's inadequate knowledge of that object.
 The knowledge is inadequate only because of that separation.
-At the end of the process, when the object has been fully "spiritualized" by successive cycles of consciousness' experience, consciousness will fully know the object and at the same time fully recognize that the object is none other than itself.
+At the end of the process, when the object has been fully "spiritualized" by successive cycles of consciousness's experience, consciousness will fully know the object and, at the same time, fully recognize that the object is none other than itself.

-At each stage of development, Hegel, adds, "we" (Hegel and his readers) see this development of the new object out of the knowledge of the previous one, but the consciousness that we are observing does not.
+At each stage of development, Hegel adds, "we" (Hegel and his readers) see this development of the new object out of the knowledge of the previous one, but the consciousness that they are observing does not.
 As far as it is concerned, it experiences the dissolution of its knowledge in a mass of contradictions, and the emergence of a new object for knowledge, without understanding how that new object has been born.